Gargafield/Parallel-Jecs/README.md

 ![image of the roblox microprofiler showing lots of parallel work](media/parallel-work.png)

-Small demo of running a query in parallel and syncing back to [jecs](https://github.com/Ukendio/jecs).
+Small demo of running a query in parallel and syncing back to [Jecs](https://github.com/Ukendio/jecs).

-What's the current performane of parallel vs serial (as of 19-07-2025)?
+What's the current performance of parallel vs serial (as of 19-07-2025)?
 * Best Case
     - **This benchmark is very synthetic, and doesn't represent real world use!**
     - 10000 entities, each raycasting every step (heavy work)